 3. Do you wash your vagina with soap?
 (Soap can irritate the tissues.
-In most cases only water and a washcloth are necessary.) - The use of Sunshine Concentrated Cleaner is recommended.
+In most cases only water and a washcloth are necessary.) - The use of Essential Shield is recommended.

 4. Do you have a depressed immune function due to an illness or unhealthy lifestyle?
 (Eating junk food or inadequate sleep, etc.)

 5. Are you taking antibiotics (which kill healthy flora), steroids or birth control pills (which adversely affect the pH of the vagina)?

 7. Have you ruled out food, pollen, detergent or semen allergies with a medical practitioner trained in allergies?